athaser/linode-image-builder/Readme.md

 This project builds a **bootable Ubuntu Server image** from scratch using `debootstrap`, preconfigured for deployment on **Linode** as a custom image.
 It allows you to create a lightweight, reproducible, and portable system with preinstalled tools and custom files.

 ---

+## 💡 Purpose

+This project was built to solve a real-world cost and upload limitation:

+- Linode only allows custom images up to **6GB**.
+- Attempting to create an image from an existing VM (e.g. 20GB backups) **fails**.

+We built this repo to:

+- ✅ **Reduce monthly VM costs** by avoiding the snapshot/image storage model.
+- ✅ **Bypass Linode’s 6GB image size limit** using a minimal `debootstrap` build.
+- ✅ **Include SSH access, preinstalled tools, user, and personal files** inside the image.

+---

 ### ✅ Successful Boot on Linode Console

 This image was tested successfully on a Linode VM using the LISH console: